 LEVEL-3 Not addressed within 15 days

 Chapter 7.
-Compensation Entitlements
+Compensation Entitlem33ents

 To adequately address land acquisition and related economic and social impacts, compensation entitlements elaborated in the LARP will be prepared in compliance with the applicable laws of Georgia and ADB SPS 2009 on Involuntary Resettlement.